Bulking And Cutting For Women

 Bulking and Cutting For Female Bodybuilders

-This process for competitive female bodybuilders is strategically timed to make sure they are at the very peak of their cut when it’s time to get on stage and show off all their hard work.
+The process of bulking and cutting for competitive female bodybuilders is strategically timed to make sure they are at the very peak of their cut when it’s time to get on stage and show off all their hard work.
 For this reason it is necessary to plan backwards from the show date to ensure there is enough time.

 Everyone's bulking and cutting phase needs a different amount of time, when you have a competition ahead of you it’s advisable to work with a coach who can work this out with you, otherwise you risk not being stage ready when you need to be.